netdata/netdata/docs/quickstart/infrastructure.md

 ![Screenshot of an embedded node dashboard](https://user-images.githubusercontent.com/1153921/87457036-9b678e00-c5bc-11ea-977d-ad561a73beef.png)

-You can use node dashboards to drill down on specific issues, scrub backward in time to investigate historical data, and see like metrics presented meaningfully to help you in [visual anomaly detection](/docs/troubleshoot/visual-anomaly-detection.md).
+You can use single-node dashboards in Netdata Cloud to drill down on specific issues, scrub backward in time to investigate historical data, and see like metrics presented meaningfully to help you in [visual anomaly detection](/docs/troubleshoot/visual-anomaly-detection.md).
 Learn about [interacting with dashboards and charts](/docs/visualize/interact-dashboards-charts.md) to get the most from all of Netdata's real-time metrics.